 I was always told that the transition from high school to college would be one of the most difficult things I would ever experience.
 Overall though, my transition from high school to college was quite breezy.
 My high school didn’t prepare me the best, but with my brains and practice writing outside of school I was able to get acclimated to college life pretty easily–not to mention I chose a major that I absolutely loved.

-The transition from college to graduate school on the other hand, was a hot mess.
+The transition from college to graduate school was a hot mess.
 I was (and pretty much still am) consistently stressed out, consistently behind, and consistently trying to work my booty off to get it together.
 Going to graduate school won’t be easy.
 That doesn’t mean it won’t be 100% worth it in the end.
 Even though I am always stressed, I love the environment of graduate school.
-It’s so fun to be around academic minded people, have interesting conversations about topics like gangs and gun control, and just have a group of people who challenge me academically and challenge my ideas on a daily basis.
+It’s so fun to be around academically minded people, have interesting conversations about topics like gangs and gun control, and just have a group of people who challenge me academically and challenge my ideas on a daily basis.

 You Get What You Give

 What I love about graduate school is that you get what you give.
-One of my favorite sayings that my sorority taught me in undergrad was that, “To receive much, you must give much,” and I believe that saying still holds true in graduate school.
+One of my favorite sayings that my sorority taught me in undergrad was that “To receive much, you must give much,” and I believe that saying still holds true in graduate school.
 My school is pretty awesome.
 I have opportunities to work with awesome professors, take great courses, and potentially work on interesting research projects; go to conferences; present research on campus; and more.
 You can do amazing things, all you have to do is reach out in graduate school.
 Classes are usually so small that reaching out to your professors and making an impression is easy.
 Just by showing interest in the research that your professors have going on, you can get involved in lots of fun activities.

 Through really working hard as a graduate student I have had the opportunity to work closely with two awesome professors as a graduate assistant, and even attend class with one of my professors.
-This has given me a super unique perspective, and has definitely made me consider teaching as a viable option in the future.
+This has given me a super unique perspective and has definitely made me consider teaching as a viable option in the future.

 Graduate School Requires A Lot Of Independent Work

 Graduate school requires and allows for a lot of independent work.
 Your professors will definitely push you to new heights, but it’s up to you to answer the challenge and perform the necessary work.
 You will have a ton of amazing opportunities in graduate school, but you have to actually answer those opportunities when they come knocking on your door.
 I really encourage you to say yes to anything and everything that is physically and emotionally possible for you during graduate school.
-It will be scary, but in the end saying yes will be well worth it.
-Graduate school requires you to go above and beyond, because honestly there isn’t enough time in graduate school to do what you need to do.
+It will be scary, but in the end, saying yes will be well worth it.
+Graduate school requires you to go above and beyond because honestly there isn’t enough time in graduate school to do what you need to do.
 There aren’t enough class hours, courses to take, etc to really get at the crux of what you want to key in on.

 For example, I am really into race/ethnic relations and social movements.
 I can’t really focus on these two elements as much as I want–so instead what I have to do is find ways to focus on that work in papers, outside research, with my thesis, etc so that I can focus on the parts of sociology I love, while taking the classes that are offered to me.
-This is honestly the best way to make sure that your graduate experience meets your expectations, because your professors can only teach so many courses.
+This is honestly the best way to make sure that your graduate experience meets your expectations because your professors can only teach so many courses.

 Graduate school is like the relationship that always needs a lot of work, but in a good way.
 I wouldn’t want anyone to sail through graduate school honestly, because if you are sailing you aren’t truly learning as much as you could be.
 Graduate school pushes me to do better, create better things, and at the end of the day when I get a good grade on a test or paper I feel damn good about myself.
 I feel on top of the world.